Hi-Wat/scg-symmetry-search/README.md

 Pkg > build PyCall
 julia > PyCall.python # check the python interpreter changed
 ```
-Note that PyCall.jl currently does not call the python executer prepared in virtual environment through `conda create`.
+Note that PyCall.jl currently does not call the python interpreter prepared in virtual environment through `conda create` (as of 2023/07).

 ## Introduction

-Sample cases for searching symmetry-adapted tensors are prepared by `sample.ipynb`.
+Samples for searching symmetry-adapted tensors are prepared in `sample.ipynb`.